microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/scenarios/operational_flows.rst

 --------------------------
 Here is the operational flow for browsing and opening files.

-#. *Get the RootContainerURL:*

-    * Option 1: |Office iOS| calls the :ref:`GetRootContainer (bootstrapper)` shortcut which provides all of the required Auth headers.
+#. *Get the RootContainerURL:* |Office iOS| calls the :ref:`GetRootContainer (bootstrapper)` shortcut which provides all of the required Auth headers.
-    * Option 2: If the :ref:`GetRootContainer (bootstrapper)` shortcut is not implemented, |Office iOS| calls :ref:`GetRootContainer (ecosystem)`.
-If this call doesn't contain ContainerInfo, use the WOPI URL to call :ref:`CheckContainerInfo`.

 #. *Get the contents of the container:* |Office iOS| calls :ref:`EnumerateChildren` on the RootContainerURL.
 The results are a set of containers and files in the current container.
 If the user wants to browse to another container within the current container, |Office iOS| calls :ref:`CheckContainerInfo` on the other container URL.
 Repeat step 2 until the user navigates to the file they want to open.
 #. *Check the File:* Once you have the URL of the file the user wants to open, |Office iOS| calls :ref:`CheckFileInfo` on that file.
 If the user has permissions to open that file, continue.
 #. *Check File Lock:*